|Loc: North coast Santa Cruz||Lat: N 34-02.9||Long: W 119-35.45||Last visit:July 2021|

 On the other hand, if you’re surprised by moderate Santa Ana winds, this is a great refuge.
 The towering cliffs to the north and east make this a great spot to ride out the “Devil Wind.”

 The anchorage is easy to locate.
 Just look for the white rocks SW of Cavern Point.
-Potato Bay, as it’s sometimes called, lies just to the east of to those, guarded by a 112 ft. pinnacle rock on the east side and marked by an small arch on the northwest.
+Potato Bay, as it’s sometimes called, lies just to the east of to those, guarded by a 112 ft. pinnacle rock (above) on the east side and marked by a small arch on the northwest (below).
 I’d think you can fit two or three 35-footers in here, each anchored bow and stern.

 However, Labor Day of 2007, I counted 30 boats in there.
 Too much of a crowd for me and an outright disaster if any wind had come up.
 Boats were scattered everywhere, though, to be frank, many of them were quite small.
 Some were beached, perhaps not intending to spend the night.

 When we stay overnight on settled nights, we plant the stern hook as far east as we can go, in 15 ft. or so, taking care to check tide tables so that we wouldn’t find ourselves aground in the morning.
 The bow anchor ends up on a sand bottom in 25 -30 ft.
 I set the anchor alarm for minimum movement – on Sancerre, that’s 60 ft. – and then keep an eye on things throughout the night.

 It should go without saying that we brief our crew thoroughly on our emergency escape plan and we preposition our gear – searchlight, flashlights, life jackets and gloves in the event the wind builds from the west; we also write bailout heading on the binnacle.

 There are rocky areas, particularly in the NE corner and some kelp, but on the last visit, the kelp was not much a factor.
 Be on the lookout for lobster and crab pot buoys.
 During lobster season, they are everywhere starting a mile or more from the entrance and then are scattered throughout the anchorage.
 Also be on the lookout for crabbers.